How to Remove Dips or Hard Spots at Zipper Pockets for Dodgers & Biminis

 3. Next, draw a parallel line 2 inches inward of the 8-inch line on the end.

 4. Do not cut the aft sleeve out yet.
 Now is when you will add the extra wedge measurement on the convex side right at the end of the curve to accommodate the curve in the frame and to prevent a hard spot from forming on the cover.
-Working from the erected frame of your dodger or bimini, measure from the center mark out to the start of where the curving of the corner becomes abrupt.
+Working from the erected frame of your dodger or bimini, measure from the center mark out to the start of where the curving of the corner begins (For our bow it was at 38 inches; yours might be different.).

 5. Transfer this measurement to the sleeve, measuring from the center of the convex side outward.
 Mark the position along the sleeve edge.
 A wedge of material will be added to widen the sleeve from this point carried to the outboard end.
 This wedge measurement should be about 1/2 inch.
 Extend the line of the straight end outward of the convex curve side by 1/2 inch.
 Now use the flexible ruler once again and bend it to create a very similar curve to the original convex curve but moved to create the wedge.
 Trace this new curve line.